rledford/itemsense-queue-connector/README.md

 ---

-<a id='queue-option-note'></a>
+<a id='item-queue-name-option-note'></a>

-### queue
+### itemQueueName

-Depending on how the connector is being used, when starting the connector, it may be beneficial to provide an existing queue.
+Depending on how the connector is being used, when starting the connector, it may be beneficial to provide an existing queue name.
 Any messages that are waiting to be consumed in the queue will be consumed by the connector and events will be sent to listeners unless the observationTime delta exceeds `maxObservationTimeDelta`.

 ---

-<a id='queue-filter-option-note'></a>
+<a id='item-queue-filter-option-note'></a>

-### queueFilter
+### itemQueueFilter

-The `queueFilter` option is sent to the ItemSense server when creating a new queue.
+The `itemQueueFilter` option is sent to the ItemSense server when creating a new queue.
 The filter can contain any of the following properties.

-IMPORTANT: If the connector options you're using have a `queueFilter` as well as a `queue`, and the queue exists, then `queueFilter` will not be used until the connector has to create a new queue.
+IMPORTANT: If the connector options you're using have `itemQueueFilter` as well as a `itemQueueName` defined, and the queue exists, then `itemQueueFilter` will not be used until the connector has to create a new queue.

 <cite>Excerpt from the [Impinj - ItemSense API Documentation](https://developer.impinj.com/itemsense/docs/api/)</cite>